JonathanW82/coffee/README.md

 ### Nice to Have
 * Glycerine filled pressure gauge for stable pressure readings.
-* Higher maximum temperature, water temp sensor.(Current model only 150c)
+* Higher maximum temperature, water temp sensor.(Current model only 150c.
+* Flow meter to dispence exact abounds of water.

 ### Credits: